Depra-Inc/Assets.Unity/Docs/README.md

 ## 🧾 Introduction

-This library provides classes and interfaces for convenient and efficient loading of various types of resources in **Unity** projects.
+This library provides classes and interfaces for convenient and efficient loading of various types of assets in **Unity** projects.

 It contains common methods and functionality for working with assets, as well as implementations of specific loading